Dec 04, 2018 Re-Purposing Rapport Building Activities for Reflection and Review: Handshake Mingle and Concentric Circles

 Facilitation Suggestions:

-• First, have everyone find a partner and give each other a high 5.
+• First, have everyone find a partner (I usually do this through objects used in the group’s Welcoming Activity done right before this one.
+When they find their object partner, invite them to share about a meaningful reflection question relevant to your group, and when they have finished, and give each other a high 5 or “Air High 5.”
+Whichever they are comfortable with.
 Have participants recognize this person as their “high 5” partner.
-To increase buy-in and facilitate a smooth transition from one activity to another, this first partner could be the domino or playing card partner from the pre-group or entry task pairing.
+To increase buy-in and facilitate a smooth transition from one activity to another, this first partner could be the domino or playing card partner from the pre-group Welcoming Activity or entry task pairing.

-• Next, ask participants to find a new partner, and give each other a low 5.
-This is their “low 5” partner.
+• Next, ask participants to find a new partner, and give each other a low 5. or “air low 5” This is their “low 5” partner.
 I usually give these partners a reflective or get-to-know-you question, a context-setting/topical question, or ask them to share about their entry activity choice.

 • After a few moments of partner conversation, have participants revisit their high 5 partner, then their low 5 partners, moving amongst the group to find those original partners.

 • Then invite them to find a “fist-bump fireworks” partner (a fist bump with an explosion that brings some laughter into the activity).
 I often ask the group what fireworks remind them of.
 Inevitably someone says “celebrations.”
-I then ask partners to share something worth celebrating.
-I frame this around their reason for being in the group.
-For a group of educators, it could be “something worth celebrating about this school year: a personal achievement, a success story with a student, a new initiative at your school.”
+I then ask partners to share something worth celebrating framed around their reason for being in the group.
+For a group of educators or students it could be “something worth celebrating about this school year: a personal achievement, a success story with a student, a new initiative at your school.”

 • Continue this sequence, adding on new partners/activities as appropriate.
 You will witness laughter, positive interaction, and fun; and participants will remember their partners and conversations.